Incident triage is key to effective, efficient investigations. Learn the steps to triaging and why you shouldn’t skip it in this guide.

 In this free white paper, compliance expert Tom Fox explains the steps you need to take for thorough, compliant investigations, including the incredibly important triage stage.

-Collect Reports
+Step 1: Collect and Review Reports

 Step one of incident triage is collecting the complaints or reports.
 To do this effectively, your organization needs an easy-to-use reporting system that’s checked often.
 Even better, use case management software that integrates with your hotline to create instant case files when reports are received so you can start triaging right away.